top of page

 “Research evidence suggests that occupant satisfaction and productivity can be increased by giving individuals greater control over their local environment” [3].

 3) The Predictive Mean Vote (PMV) was developed by P.O.
 Fanger [7] in the 1970s and is widely referenced in other standards like ASHRAE 55 [2].
 The PMV predicts the average thermal sensation of a large group of people on a 7-point scale, exposed to the same environment.
 The PPD can then be calculated from the PMV to establish a 'quantitative prediction of the percentage of thermally dissatisfied people' [4].
 This provides an effective engineering-based model to measure and predict user dissatisfaction.
-One potential short coming of this approach is that it bypasses user opinion, although this is obviously unavoidable for new buildings!
+One potential short coming of this approach is that it bypasses user opinion, although this is obviously unavoidable for new buildings.
+Regardless of the ergonomics approach used, a key objective must be to target satisfaction and we will look at this next.

-Figure 1: Workspace satisfaction ratings before and after an ergonomics design project.
+Figure 2: Workspace satisfaction ratings before and after an ergonomics design project.

-Figure 1: Workspace satisfaction ratings before and after an ergonomics design project.
+Figure 2: Workspace satisfaction ratings before and after an ergonomics design project.

 1.1 Targeting satisfaction

 1) Running user centred design projects provides feedback on workspace features and is an excellent way to understand the impact on comfort and performance.
 The bar chart above is taken from a HAM project survey, with blue being the baseline and orange after refurbishment changes.
 You can clearly see that the thermal environment has one of the lowest satisfaction ratings of all elements.
-In my experience, this element often gets lower satisfaction ratings as users are more sensitive to air movement and temperature.
+In my experience, this element often gets lower satisfaction ratings as users are most sensitive to air movement and temperature.
 This tends to confer with Wyon [14] who carried out a study showing perceived productivity gains in relation to control over key environmental conditions.
 The study showed that users felt control over the thermal environment affected their productivity the most.

-5) Using PMV, PPD and User surveys will provide the best overall understanding of thermal comfort, once a workspace has been established.
+3) Using PMV, PPD and User surveys will provide the best overall understanding of thermal comfort, once a workspace has been established.
 This will enable an optimum solution to be delivered within project constraints.
 To understand why this matters, we need to look at the impact on staff wellbeing, comfort and performance and we will tackle this next.

-Figure 2: John Hargreaves running workspace surveys with staff.
+Figure 3: John Hargreaves running workspace surveys with staff.

-Figure 2: John Hargreaves running workspace surveys with staff.
+Figure 3: John Hargreaves running workspace surveys with staff.

 1.2 Impact on staff wellbeing, comfort and performance